ps-auxw/CLI-P/README.md

     things up, but running a single instance of it afterwards should fix them back up.

+## Testing

+There's a (currently very incomplete, but) emerging test suite which you can call via: `python -m unittest discover tests`

+That is, invoke the Python `unittest` module's `discover` sub-command on the `tests` directory.

 ## Credits

 By ps-auxw.
 OO/GUI work by canvon.